 Where to eat at Petco Park.
 A guide to the best peanuts, Cracker Jacks and fish tacos at San Diego’s famous ballpark.

-Updated for 2016, here’s our guide to the craft beers and microbrews in and around Petco Park, featuring facts and tips for beer lovers visiting San Diego Padres games.
+Updating now for 2017, here’s our guide to the craft beers and microbrews in and around Petco Park, featuring facts and tips for beer lovers visiting San Diego Padres games.